Singing is done with both the body and the mind

 Co-ordinator: Lola Gudsell, [email protected] (232 6110)

-2nd Wednesday of the month at 10am, Semester 2 continues from July 12th
+2nd Wednesday of the month at 10am, starts 14th February

 Venue: Member's home